 Here it is again…

-You see those green and pink slashes of color at the top?
+Do you see those green and pink splashes of color at the top?
 Those purple smudges here and there?

 Those were not there when I walked away from the project.